Capitains/MyCapytain/doc/MyCapytain.uses.rst

 Extensions
 ##########

-Softwares and software extensions
+Nautilus
+********
+`Nautilus <https://github.com/Capitains/Nautilus/>`_ provides a local retriever to build inventory based on a set of folders available locally.

 Flask Capitains Nemo
 ********************

-`Flask Capitains Nemo <https://github.com/Capitains/flask-capitains-nemo/>`_ is an extension for Flask to build a browsing interface using both endpoints and resources modules.
+`Flask Capitains Nemo <https://github.com/Capitains/flask-capitains-nemo/>`_ is an extension for Flask to build a browsing interface using both retrievers and resources modules.
 You will find example of use in a web based environment.

 HookTest
 ********